Trevor Story Preview, Player Props: Red Sox vs. Royals

 Trevor Story At The Plate

-- Story is batting .194 with five doubles, a home run and four walks.
+- Story has five doubles, a home run and four walks while hitting .184.

 - Story has picked up an RBI in two games this season, with multiple runs batted in once.